-- 3. Choose one of the following: - Press the Set context-sensitive soft key to set the selected volume and return to the Voice menu. - Press the Back context-sensitive soft key to keep the existing configurations and return to the Voice menu.
+- Press the Set context-sensitive soft key to configure the selected volume and return to the Voice menu. - Press the Back context-sensitive soft key to keep the existing configurations and return to the Voice menu.

 You can adjust the handsfree mode volume on the IP Deskphone.